Check out the Bureau of Labor Statistics Career Information web site! Explore careers...

 THE ASVAB & Career Exploration: Armed Services Aptitude Battery

 The ASVAB is administered FREE to interested tenth, eleventh, and twelfth grade students and is an excellent career exploration tool.
 It can help identify the student's interests and aptitude in the following areas: verbal, math, science and technical skills.
 When a student's score is interpreted, he/she will lean how their interests and skills relate to the demands of more than 400 occupations, helping students to identify suitable career options.
 ASVAB results are released only to the student an not to the armed services.
 Should students wish to use their results as part of an enlistment conversation with military recruiters, they can provide their scores to the recruiter.
 Taking the ASVAB in no way involved a commitment to the military.

-The Northwest ASVAB test date for the 2016-2017 school year is February 2.
+The Northwest ASVAB test date for the 2017-2018 school year is February 2.
 Students who test will be able to have their scores interpreted on March 2.
 Parental consent will be required for a student to test at Northwest High School and to have a student's ASVAB scores released to military recruiters.
-The ASVAB will be offered at least once during the school year during the school day.
-Visit the school web site "College & Career Info" web page during the fall for updated test date information.
-The ASVAB permission form will be available to download in January of each school year.
+The ASVAB will be offered at least once during the school year.
+Testing and score interpretations will be during the school day.
+Return to this web page each fall for updated test date information.
+The ASVAB permission form will be available to download from this web page during the first semester of each school year.
 Visit the ASVAB program web site to: